santingh/coding-interview/Things-to-remember/Readme.md

 5. **Cycle Detection**

    DFS is more suitable for tasks like topological sorting, cycle detection, or searching for paths without concern for their length.

+6. **Disjoint Set(Union Find)**
+   The primary use of disjoint sets is to address the connectivity between the components of a network.
+The “network“ here can be a computer network or a social network.
+For instance, we can use a disjoint set to determine if two people share a common ancestor.